-- (d) Within thirty days of offering online wagering or retail sports wagering to patrons, the online gaming operator and sports wagering retailer shall create and approve the following internal administrative procedures that shall not be subject to department approval but shall be available to the department upon request: - (1) User access controls for all online gaming operator internet gaming personnel. - (2) Segregation of duties. - (3) Description of anti-money laundering compliance standards. - (4) Description of an online gaming operator's process for accepting multiple wagers from one patron in a twenty-four-hour cycle, including process to identify patron structuring of wagers to circumvent recording and reporting requirements. - (5) Procedures for processing consumer complaints and for the appeal of the designation of a patron as a prohibited or excluded person. - (6) Description of process to close out dormant accounts. - (7) The online gaming operator's Procedures for making adjustments to an internet gaming account, providing a method for a patron to close out an account and how a patron will be refunded after the closure of an account or how funds will be escheated. - (8) The online gaming operator's procedures to verify each patron's physical location. - (9) The online gaming operator's procedures for the security and sharing of personal identifiable information of a patron, funds or financial information in an internet gaming account, and other information as required by the department.
-The procedures shall include the means by which an online gaming operator and a master wagering licensee provide notice to a patron related to the sharing of personal identifiable information. - (10) Detailed responsible gaming measures. - (11) The online gaming operator's T&S controls. - (12) The online gaming operator's procedures for terminating an internet gaming account and the return of any funds remaining in the internet gaming account to the patron or confiscation of funds. - (13) The online gaming operator's procedures for the logging in and authentication of a patron to enable the patron to commence internet gaming and the logging off of the patron when the patron has completed play, including a procedure to automatically log a patron out of the internet gaming account after a specified period of inactivity. - (14) The online gaming operator's procedures for withdrawing funds from an internet gaming account by the patron.
+(c) Within 30 days of offering online wagering or retail sports wagering to patrons, an online gaming operator shall create and approve the following internal administrative procedures that shall not be subject to department approval but shall be available to the department upon request:

+- (1) User access controls for all internet gaming personnel. - (2) Segregation of duties. - (3) Description of anti-money laundering compliance standards. - (4) Description of process for accepting multiple wagers from one patron in a 24-hour cycle, including process to identify patron structuring of wagers to circumvent recording and reporting requirements. - (5) Procedures for processing consumer complaints and for the appeal of the designation of a patron as a prohibited or excluded person. - (6) Description of process to close out dormant accounts. - (7) Procedures for making adjustments to an internet gaming account, providing a method for a patron to close out an account and how a patron will be refunded after the closure of an account or how funds will be escheated. - (8) Procedures to verify each patron's physical location. - (9) Procedures for the security and sharing of personal identifiable information of a patron, funds or financial information in an internet gaming account, and other information as required by the department.
+The procedures shall include the means by which an online gaming operator and master wagering licensee will provide notice to a patron related to the sharing of personal identifiable information. - (10) Detailed responsible gaming measures. - (11) T&S controls. - (12) Procedures for terminating an internet gaming account and the return of any funds remaining in the internet gaming account to the patron or confiscation of funds. - (13) Procedures for the logging in and authentication of a patron to enable the patron to commence internet gaming and the logging off of the patron when the patron has completed play, including a procedure to automatically log a patron out of the internet gaming account after a specified period of inactivity. - (14) Procedures for withdrawing funds from an internet gaming account by the patron. - (15) Procedures and appropriate measures implemented to deter, detect, and, to the extent possible, prevent cheating, including collusion, and use of cheating devices, including the use of software programs that make bets according to algorithms. - (16) Establishing policies and procedures with respect to accepting or extending patron credit. - (17) Any other items considered necessary by the department in order to ensure the integrity of gaming and Internet games in the state.